SriRamA17/Basketball-scorecard/README.md

-It is a Basket Ball Score card
+-It is a Basket Ball Score card.

-Created using HTML, CSS and JS
+-Created using HTML, CSS and JS